 Electronic Funds Transfer and Credit/Debit Card Payments

-You can also choose to pay your monthly bill with a credit or debit card, or use it to purchase any of the products and services we offer.
+You can also choose to pay your monthly bill with a credit or debit card through our automated phone system, by clicking ‘Pay Now‘ on our website, or by coming into our Philomath office.
 CPI accepts Visa, MasterCard, American Express and Discover.

-To set up payment on a credit/debit card or by EFT simply call CPI, set up your card online through CPI’s SMARTHUB, or stop by the office and use your credit card in person.
+To set up payment by Electronic Funds Transfer simply call CPI, set up your card online through CPI’s SMARTHUB, or stop by the office and use your credit card in person.
 Whichever you choose it’s easy and just a few more ways CPI has to give our members choice.

 Who can use EFT and Credit/Debit Card Payments?